aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2019/aspose-words-for-net-19-5-release-notes/_index.md

 {{< highlight html >}}
 /// <summary>
 /// True if this paragraph break is a Style Separator.
-A style separator allows one
+A style separator enables one
 /// paragraph to consist of parts that have different paragraph styles.
 /// </summary>
 public bool BreakIsStyleSeparator